openHPI/poseidon/docs/security.md

 Once configured, all requests to the Nomad API automatically contain a `X-Nomad-Token` header containing the token.

 ⚠️ Make sure that no (overly permissive) `anonymous` access policy is present in the cluster after the policy for Poseidon has been added.
 Anyone can perform actions as specified by this special policy without authenticating!

-## TLS

-We highly encourage the use of TLS in this API to increase the security.

-### Poseidon

-To enable TLS, you need to create an appropriate certificate first.
-Then, set `server.tls.active` or the corresponding environment variable to `true` and specify the `server.tls.certfile` and `server.tls.keyfile` options.

-### Nomad

-To enable TLS between Poseidon and Nomad, TLS needs to be first activated in Nomad.
-See [the Nomad documentation](https://learn.hashicorp.com/collections/nomad/transport-security) for a guideline on how to do that.

-Afterwards, it is *required* to set the `nomad.tls.active` config option to `true`, as Nomad will no longer accept any connections over HTTP.
-To make sure the authenticity of the Nomad host can be validated, the `nomad.tls.cafile` option has to point to a certificate of the signing authority.

-If using mutual TLS between Poseidon and Nomad is desired, the `nomad.tls.certfile` and `nomad.tls.keyfile` options can hold a client certificate.
-This certificate must be signed by the same CA as the certificates of the Nomad hosts.
-Note that mTLS can (and should) be enforced by Nomad in this case using the [verify_https_client](https://www.nomadproject.io/docs/configuration/tls#verify_https_client) configuration option.